elixirschool/elixirschool/lessons/basics/control-structures.md

 "But this will"
 ```

-Like `case`, `cond` will raise an error if there is no match.
+Like `case/2`, `cond/1` will raise an error if there is no match.
 To handle this, we can define a condition set to `true`:

 ```elixir
 iex> cond do